-The process of developing a grid service that leverages the ISO21090 in its operations, and queries the SDK, will be documented.
+The process of developing a grid data service that leverages the ISO21090 in its operations, and queries the SDK, will be documented.
 The documentation will describe how to use the SDK to create the generated system, create a new grid service in Introduce, add the ISO21090 data types to the service via the Introduce support, and create and implement grid service operations which pass these data types.
 A step-by-step tutorial will be provided, as well as a reference implementation “example service.”
-The tutorial and example service will provide reusable code snippets that demonstrate service layer operations in the grid service interface implemented via the SDK-generated QBE APIs.
-It is expected this process will be refined over time, and will drive the requirements for later iterations of the infrastructure support (akin to the current caGrid tooling for creating Data Services).
+The tutorial and example service will provide reusable code snippets that demonstrate service layer operations in the grid service interface implemented via the SDK-generated APIs.
+It is expected this process will be refined over time, and will drive the requirements for later iterations of the infrastructure support.

 Key Personnel: